tomdaweiqq/drupal-gratis-theme/README.txt

 -- SUMMARY --

-Gratis is a responsive Drupal 7 theme designed and developed by Danny Englander (Twitter: @highrockmedia).
-Based on the CSS Skeleton Framework, it allows for a choice of backgrounds, color palettes, sidebars and fonts in the theme's settings page.
+Gratis is a responsive Drupal 7 HTML5 theme designed and developed by Danny Englander (Twitter: @highrockmedia).
+Based on the CSS Unsemantic Framework, it allows for a choice color palettes in the theme's settings page.
+There also may be support in the future for the color module to choose your own colors for various elements.

-Gratis is aimed at users who want to get a nice looking theme up and running fast, and may not want to take the time to create a sub-theme and fuss about with regions, settings, media queries, and other super technical things.
-It's also aimed at the casual Drupal user who has some familiarity with building sites.
-This is designed with this type of user in mind, so it may not be for the developer per se who would most likely use Omega or Zen.
+Gratis is aimed at users who want to get a nice looking theme up and running in short order, may not want to take the time to create a sub-theme and mess with regions, settings, media queries, and other highly technical things.
+It's also aimed at a casual Drupal user who has some familiarity with building sites.
 This theme also does not require any base theme.
-There will be an online demo soon and I considering offering some downloadable Features as well, i.e. "Slideshow", "Gallery", etc...

 -- CONFIGURATION --